happybit/happybit.github.io/_posts/2014-10-12-ul-dl-difference.markdown

 categories: Radioaccess
 ---

-Last time, one of my colleagues asked me a interesting question regarding the difference of modulation between uplink and downlink.
+Last time, one of my colleagues asked me an interesting question regarding the difference of modulation between uplink and downlink.
 And I'd like to share with you here today.

 <!--more-->